 Table 1 shows the characteristics of patients and aneurysms.
 The size and neck width of the aneurysms were measured by conventional angiography.
 Procedure-related complications and immediate and follow-up clinical outcomes were assessed by the principal investigator (H.O.), incorporating the opinions of the coauthors according to the patients' medical records, outpatient charts, and operative records.
-The clinical outcome of each patient was assessed according to the mRS.5 Procedure-related complications were defined as neurologic deterioration, abnormal neuroimaging findings, and treatment-related undesirable events.
+The clinical outcome of each patient was assessed according to the mRS. Forcedure-related complications were defined as neurologic deterioration, abnormal neuroimaging findings, and treatment-related undesirable events.
 The morbidity and mortality were defined as a deterioration of >0 on the mRS and any death related to the treatment.
-Clinical outcome and neurologic status were evaluated in patients and aneurysms
+Clinical outcome and neurologic status were evaluated in detail during every outpatient visit.
+The coauthors reviewed all the data.
+During the study period, 417 patients with 432 small asymptomatic UIAs were treated surgically; however, the number of aneurysms left untreated is unknown.
+Unfortunately, we could not collect or analyze the data of the UIAs surgically treated, for various reasons.